artsy/artsy.github.io/_posts/2019-05-20-server-rendering-responsively.md

 ### How it works

 The first important thing to note is that when server-rendering with `react-responsive-media`, **all** breakpoints get rendered by the server.
+Each `Media` component is wrapped by plain CSS that will only show that breakpoint if it matches the user's current browser size.
+This means that the client can accurately start rendering the HTML/CSS _while_ it receives it, which is long before the React application has booted.
+This improves perceived performance for end-users.

 Why not just the one that the current device needs?
 A couple reasons.
-First, we can't _accurately_ identify which breakpoint your device needs from the server.
+First, we can't _accurately_ identify which breakpoint your device needs on the server.
 We could use a library to sniff the browser `user-agent`, but those aren't always accurate, and they wouldn't give us all the information we need to know when we are server-rendering.

 The other reason `react-responsive-media` renders _all_ breakpoints has to do with the hydration of a